ScitoVation/plethem/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have fixed the two warnings that were a part of the previous submission.
+This version now has

+* Import functions corrected to avoid replacing previously imported functions
+* Complete documentation for all exported functions.

 ## Test environments
 * local OS X install, R 3.5.0
+* local windows install
 * win-builder (devel and release)

 ## R CMD check results